emacsattic/org-lookup-dnd/README.md

 ## HOW IT WORKS
 This program extracts the text from the index of the pdf with pdftotext.
-Then, when you want to find a link, it searches (inefficiently) through the entries it indexed.
+Then, when you want to find a link, it searches through the entries it indexed.

 ## WHAT'S NEXT